 Jealousy and envy are related though are not the same — they are two different types of poison.

-How envy and jealousy harm you
+How to avoid envy and jealousy from harming you

 “Jealousy is no more than feeling alone against smiling enemies.” — Elizabeth Bowen